Optimal Computation in Anonymous Dynamic Networks: Introduction

-\mypar{Networks with and without leaders.} It is known that several fundamental problems for anonymous networks (a notable example being the \emph{Counting problem}, i.e., determining the total number of processes $n$) cannot be solved without additional ``symmetry-breaking'' assumptions.
-The most typical choice is the presence of a single distinguished process, called \emph{leader}~\cite{AAE08,ABBS16,BBCD15,BBK11,DFIISV19,FPP00,KM18,KM20,MCS13,Sa99,YK96}, or of a set of multiple leaders (and knowledge of their number)~\cite{KM19,KM21,KMarxiv,KM22}.
+\mypar{Networks with leaders.} In order to deterministically solve several non-trivial problems in anonymous systems, it is necessary to have some form of initial ``asymmetry''~\cite{A80,BV02,MCS13,YK88}.
+The most common assumption is the existence of a single distinguished agent called \emph{leader}~\cite{AAE08,ABBS16,BBCD15,BBK11,DFIISV19,FPP00,KM18,KM20,MCS13,Sa99,YK96} or, less commonly, a subset of several leaders, and knowledge of their number~\cite{KM19,KM21,KMarxiv,KM22}.

+Note that a network with an unknown number of leaders is equivalent to a network with no leaders at all.
+Also, if the leaders are distinguishable from each other, then any one of them can be elected as a unique leader.
+Hence, the only genuinely interesting multi-leader case is the one with a known number of indistinguishable leaders.

+The presence of leaders is a realistic assumption: examples include base stations in mobile networks, gateways in sensor networks, etc. For these reasons, the computational power of anonymous systems enriched with one or more leaders has been extensively studied in the traditional model of static networks~\cite{FPP00,Sa99,YK96}, as well as in population protocols~\cite{AAE08,ABBS16,BBCD15,BBK11,DFIISV19}.

+Apart from the theoretical importance of generalizing the usual single-leader scenario, studying networks with multiple leaders also has practical impacts in terms of privacy.
+Indeed, while the communications of a single leader can be traced, the addition of more leaders provides differential privacy for each of them.

-However, this is often an unrealistic assumption: for example, in a mobile sensor network deployed by an aircraft, the leaders may be destroyed as a result of a bad landing; also, the leaders may malfunction during the system's lifetime.
+\mypar{Leaderless networks.} In some networks, the presence of reliable leaders may not always be guaranteed.
+For example, in a mobile sensor network deployed by an aircraft, the leaders may be destroyed as a result of a bad landing; also, the leaders may malfunction during the system's lifetime.
 This justifies the extensive existing literature on networks with no leaders~\cite{CL22,C11,NOOT09,NOR18,O17,T84,YSSBG13}.
-In fact, a large portion of works on leaderless networks have focused on the \emph{Average Consensus problem}, where the goal is to compute the mean of a list of numbers distributed among the processes~\cite{BT89,CL18,CL22,FSO18,OT09,OT11}.
+Notably, a large portion of works on leaderless networks have focused on the \emph{Average Consensus problem}, where the goal is to compute the mean of a list of numbers distributed among the agents~\cite{BT89,CL18,CL22,FSO18,OT09,OT11}.

+\mypar{Problem classes.} Assume that each agent is assigned an input at the beginning of the computation, i.e., at round~$0$.
+The \emph{Input Frequency function} is the function that returns the percentage of agents that have each input value.
+Being able to compute the Input Frequency function allows a system to compute a wide class of functions called \emph{frequency-based} with no loss in performance~\cite{HOT}.
+Thus, we say that the Input Frequency function is \emph{complete} for this class of functions (refer to \cref{s:2.2}).
+The most prominent representative of this class of functions is given by the aforementioned Average Consensus problem, since the mean of a multiset of numeric input values is a frequency-based function (the percentage of agents that have each input can be used as weight to compute the mean of all inputs).